 Travelers: Carnival isn’t a public holiday, but it’s a must-see event!
 Head to Venice or Viareggio for parades, costumes, and masks that are pure Italian magic.

-Whether you’re a traveler eager to experience local celebrations or planning your vacation days as a resident, this guide to bank holidays in Italy will help you make the most of your time:
+Whether you’re a traveler eager to experience local celebrations or planning your vacation days as a resident, this guide to bank holidays in Italy will help you make the most of your time.

-MEININGER Tip: Check our guides to the bank holidays in Germany 2024 & 2025 and the bank holidays in France 2025 to plan ahead and make your European travels as smooth as your Italian adventure!
+📌 MEININGER Tip: Check our guides to the bank holidays in Germany and the bank holidays in France to plan ahead and make your European travels as smooth as your Italian adventure!

-Your ultimate guide to bank holidays in Italy 2025: FAQs
+Your ultimate guide to bank holidays in Italy 2026: FAQs

 Looking for a comfy and affordable base for your adventures?
 MEININGER Hotels has you covered.
 Stay in the heart of Italy’s top destinations—Rome, Milan, and Venice—and explore local festivities without the stress.